-Consequently, Crédit Agricole S.A. will no longer post property-related receivables with Banque de France.
+Consequently, the Crédit Agricole Group will no longer post €164 billion of property-related receivables with Banque de France.

 Crédit Agricole Group also decided to issue bonds covered by paid-up home loans (FH SFH Covered Bonds) for a total amount of €92 billion.
 The programme was subscribed by Crédit Agricole S.A. to build up reserves eligible for the European Central Bank's refinancing programme.